The Ultimate Guide to Project Management Dashboard

 For a project dashboard to fulfill its role, it must not only collect scattered data into one layout, but it must also offer it back in as clear a manner as possible so the team can make sense of it.

-In a fast-paced world where there’s no time to go through exhaustive reports, the dashboard must consistently deliver actionable insights to the team in a simple format so it’s easy to take that data and actually implement it.
+In a fast-paced world where there’s no time to go through exhaustive reports, the dashboard must consistently deliver actionable insights to the team in a simple format so it’s easy to take that real-time data and actually implement it.
 There needs to be charts and graphs that offer insights in a visual way.

 Flexibility and in-depth user controls